knowledge-club/ruby/README_pt-br.md

 ![Ruby!](icon.png)

 Hello!
-Here, we speak english too!
+Here, we speak english too!<br>
 Click on this [magic link](README.md) and access all this content in english!

 ```ruby
 # O famoso programa